Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Discussion

+Medium models achieved the best performance across most datasets but did not differ significantly in WER from the smaller variants.
+Given the higher computational cost and training time, Small models may offer a more efficient option for future clinical use, particularly when scaling to larger datasets.

-Similarly to the SONIVA-Naming test set, the fine-tuned Whisper models demonstrated significantly improved verbatim transcription performance on the unseen TORGO test set, compared to the baseline Whisper model, underscoring the limitations of using off-the-shelf pretrained models for out-of-domain clinical datasets and reinforcing the importance of model adaptation to short-form speech.
-However, the best-performing model—Medium \textit{ft-syn}—still achieved an high Word Error Rate (WER) of 73.48\%, which remains well above the threshold for clinical usability.
-Additionally, models fine-tuned on SONIVA patient data performed poorly when evaluated on TORGO, with the Medium model reaching a WER of 74.62\%.
-This performance gap can be attributed to clinical heterogeneity: although both datasets capture speech and language-related impairments, SONIVA-Naming data focuses on stroke-induced aphasia that captures both motoric impairments and difficulties in linguistic processing, while TORGO assesses dysarthria and is only representative of motoric speech impairments.
-These findings highlight the necessity of tailoring pretrained models to the specific linguistic and pathological characteristics of each clinical condition to ensure robust generalization and clinical applicability.
+Similar to the SONIVA-Naming test set, fine-tuned Whisper models showed markedly improved transcription on the unseen TORGO dataset compared to the baseline, underscoring the need to adapt pretrained models for out-of-domain clinical data.
+Nonetheless, the best-performing model (Medium \textit{ft-syn}) still produced a high WER of 73.49\%, well above clinical usability.
+Models fine-tuned on SONIVA patient data also performed poorly on TORGO (Medium WER: 74.62\%).
+This can be attributed to clinical heterogeneity: SONIVA targets stroke-induced aphasia involving both motoric and linguistic processing difficulties, whereas TORGO focuses on dysarthria and motoric impairments only.
+These results emphasize the importance of tailoring pretrained models to the specific linguistic and pathological features of each condition to achieve robust generalization and clinical utility.

-In terms of target detection accuracy on the SONIVA-Naming task data, fine-tuned models showed higher True Positive and lower False Negative scores compared to baseline Whisper, making them more clinically applicable.
-In the case of patient data, the fine-tuned models produced more False Positive mistakes, as a result of failing to transcribe phonological errors made by patients (e.g., predicting target word ‘comb’ instead of ‘comg’).
+In terms of target detection accuracy on the SONIVA-Naming task data, fine-tuned models showed higher True Positive and lower False Negative scores compared to baseline Whisper, improving clinical applicability.
+However, on patient data, the fine-tuned models produced more False Positive mistakes, as a result of failing to transcribe phonological errors made by patients (e.g., predicting target word ‘comb’ instead of ‘comg’).
 As Whisper is designed to predict the next most probable token in the sequence, these discrepancies are expected.